lumeland/lume.land/docs/advanced/deployment.md

 }
 ```

-In addition to the regular Lume task, we have added a new task, named **deploy**
+In addition to the regular Lume tasks, we have added a new task named **deploy**
 that executes two commands: It builds the site and uploads it to the server.
 Now, to build and deploy your site, just run: